In order to get started with Hugo, there are three main steps that you should follow.

-- All your meetings are displayed on the left-hand side of your inbox, listed by date.
-Select the meeting as required.
-Alternatively, you can also select a meeting from the Team Archive.
+- All your meetings are displayed on the left-hand side of your Meetings page, organized by date.

-- Click the + Impromptu Note to create a new meeting.
-Please note this will not create a meeting in your calendar.
+- If a meeting does not exist, click the + button at the tope to create an impromptu note in Hugo.
+This will not create a meeting in your Google or Office 365 calendar.

 Step 2 – Set your Agenda

 Meeting agendas can be set days or weeks before the meeting begins.
-Note that when an Agenda is finalized, Hugo notifies other teammates who are also attending.
+Note that when an Agenda is saved, Hugo will share it with other members of your team who are also attending.